-Welcome to the Community Relations Web site of the Phillips 66 Santa Maria Refinery.
+Welcome to the Phillips 66 Santa Maria Refinery Community Relations website.

 Our primary function at the Santa Maria refining facility is to convert heavy crude oil into high quality feedstock for further processing into gasoline, diesel and jet fuel.
 Crude oil is brought by pipeline into the facility from suppliers all over California's Central Coast region.
 The high quality feedstock produced at Santa Maria is sent by pipeline to our refining facility in Rodeo, Calif., for finishing into marketable petroleum products.
 Our only finished products are petroleum coke (carbon) and sulfur.
 In fact, many local stores in San Luis Obispo County sell fertilizer made from our sulfur.
 Petroleum coke is used for a variety of purposes including phosphorus production, metals extraction and fuel.